wowwood/HHI-Site/content/en/homepage/contact.md

 ---
 title: "Contact"
-weight: 4
+weight: 20
 header_menu: true
 ---

 {{<contact_list>}}

-Let us get in touch!
+Please get in touch to discuss your project, big or small!